 Innsbrook home prices are not only among the most expensive in Missouri, but Innsbrook real estate also consistently ranks among the most expensive in America.

-Innsbrook is a decidedly white-collar village, with fully 87.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Innsbrook is a village of professionals, sales and office workers and managers.
-There are especially a lot of people living in Innsbrook who work in art, media, and design (25.12%), management occupations (14.49%) and sales jobs (13.04%).
+Innsbrook is a decidedly white-collar village, with fully 89.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Innsbrook is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Innsbrook who work in sales jobs (33.47%), management occupations (19.92%), and office and administrative support (8.47%).

 Also of interest is that Innsbrook has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.78% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.04% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.